Theatre Scholarships and Audition/Interview Information

 - All in-person auditions will take place on Saturday, Feb 4, 2023 from 10 AM – 3:00 PM

-- Please bring a copy of your resume that includes your current GPA (in high school or college) and all your theatre experience to date, along with the other required application materials based on your area of specialty (see below)
+- Please bring a copy of your resume that includes your current GPA (in high school or college) and all your theatre experience to date, along with the other required application materials based on your area of specialty (see Requirements by area of specialty section on this page)

 - Each audition and interview will be 15 minutes

-- To select your time preferences for an in-person audition, please fill out this form
+- To select your time preferences for an in-person audition, please fill out this Theatre Scholarship In-Person Audition Form

 Requirements by area of specialty: